Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

 \subsection{Homotopy presheaves}

-In this section we will make the previous results on classification of $n$-types in the $\infty$-category of spherical presheaves $P_{\Sigma}(\inftyc)$ more computationally amenable by showing that under certain assumptions, one can reduce from $\inftyc$ to its homotopy category $h\inftyc$.
-The main result will be the existence of the \emph{spiral fibre sequence}, a fact that has been classically proven by direct computation.
+In this section we make results of the previous section more computationally accessible by showing that under certain assumptions, one can reduce from $\inftyc$ to its homotopy category $h\inftyc$.

-Recall that we assumed that the base $\infty$-category $\inftyc$ is pointed, has all coproducts and that every object $c \in \inftyc$ admits a homotopy cogroup structure.
-It is clear that if $\inftyc$ satisfies these properties, so does its homotopy category.
-Thus, all of the results proven in previous section apply to $P_{\Sigma}(h\inftyc)$ directly, this uniformity is one of the advantages of our approach.
-To distinguish the latter from $P_{\Sigma}(\inftyc)$ we adopt the following convention.
+We continue working under \cref{assumption:assumption_on_c_to_have_good_presheaves}, so that the base $\infty$-category $\inftyc$ is pointed, has finite coproducts, and every object $c \in \inftyc$ admits a cogroup structure in the homotopy category $h \inftyc$.
+Note that it is clear that if $\inftyc$ satisfies these properties, so does its homotopy category.
+Thus, all of the results proven in previous sections apply to $\presheaves_{\Sigma}(h\inftyc)$ directly.
+To distinguish the latter from $\presheaves_{\Sigma}(\inftyc)$ we adopt the following convention: